pillimetlavamsi/24CYS333-Internet-of-Things/Assets/Projects/IoT24/README.md

 - **Cost-Effective and Scalable Design:**
   - Built using affordable, readily available hardware components, making it accessible to a wider audience.

 ### Hardware Requirements

+1. **Microcontroller:**
-1. **Arduino Uno**: Serves as the central microcontroller for data processing and control.
+   - Arduino Uno: Serves as the central processing unit for data collection and control.
+2. **WiFi Module:**
-2. **Node-MCU ESP8266**: Provides Wi-Fi connectivity for data transmission to cloud platforms.
+   - NodeMCU ESP8266: Enables wireless data transmission to cloud platforms.
-3. **16x2 LCD**: Displays real-time air quality readings in parts per million (PPM).
+3. **Sensors:**
+   - BME280: Measures temperature, humidity, and atmospheric pressure.
+   - MQ7: Detects carbon monoxide (CO).
+   - MQ2: Detects flammable gases like propane and methane.
-4. **MQ135 Gas Sensor**: Measures indoor air quality by detecting gases like ammonia, nitrogen oxides, and benzene.
+   - MQ135: Measures overall air quality by detecting harmful gases such as ammonia, benzene, and nitrogen oxides.
-5. **MQ7 LPG Gas Sensor**: Detects carbon monoxide (CO) levels, ensuring safety against this toxic gas.
+   - PMS5003: Measures particulate matter (PM2.5 and PM10).
+4. **Display:**
+   - 16x2 LCD: Displays real-time pollutant concentrations and environmental conditions.
+5. **Alert Components:**
-6. **Buzzer**: Emits audible alerts when pollutant levels exceed predefined thresholds.
+   - Buzzer: Emits audible alerts for unsafe conditions.
-7. **LEDs**: Visually indicate air quality status through color-coded signals.
+   - LEDs: Visual indicators for air quality status.

 ### Software Requirements
 1. **Arduino IDE**: Used for programming the Arduino Uno and Node-MCU ESP8266 boards, facilitating sensor integration and data handling.
 2. **ThingSpeak**: A cloud-based platform for monitoring and analyzing air quality data in real-time.

+### Literature Survey

+Studies on IoT-based air quality monitoring systems reveal:

+1. Integration of sensors such as PMS5003 and MQ135 for detecting particulate matter and gases proved effective in real-time monitoring.
+2. BME280 sensors were shown to provide accurate environmental conditions, making them integral to air quality systems.
+3. Low-cost implementations using Arduino and ESP8266 proved scalable for wider deployment.
+4. Combining multiple sensors like MQ7 and MQ135 offered comprehensive pollutant detection.

 ### Alignment with Sustainable Development Goals (SDGs)
 - **SDG 3: Good Health and Well-Being**